borntofrappe/svelte-tutorial/README.md

 Compute the wind chill index on the basis of the input temperature and speed.
 Differentiate the result according to the chosen unit of measure.

 **Tags**: form, dispatch, spread

+## Concentration

+Replicate the structure of a memory-based game in which cards are flipped to create a match.